 While there is an expectation that disclosure will happen, it can be a difficult process.
-When handled poorly disclosure can do damage to the patient-provider relationship.
+When handled poorly, disclosure can do damage to the patient-provider relationship.

 Disclosure should be seen as a part of open communication with patients, families, and hospital staff and not as a separate event that happens after an adverse outcome.
 From the onset, patients should be informed of the risks, benefits, and alternatives to their care.
-In fact, when providers communicate openly with patients from the beginning, it can ease tensions if or when an unanticipated event occurs.
-"Effective disclosure/communication begins with informed consent, which is basically a proactive form of disclosure of an unanticipated or undesired outcome."
+When providers communicate openly with patients from the beginning, it can ease tensions if or when an unanticipated event occurs.
+"Effective disclosure/communication begins with informed consent, which is a proactive form of disclosure of an unanticipated or undesired outcome."
 (ASHRM)

-Disclosure is Not a Cost Savings Tool
+Disclosure is Not a Cost-savings Tool

 According to the American Society for Healthcare Risk Management, disclosure is not intended to be a risk management technique that an organization uses to prevent people from filing malpractice claims or requesting compensation.
-Organizations should not view disclosure as a cost savings tool.
+Organizations should not view disclosure as a cost-savings tool.
 It should be viewed as the single pathway to obtain, maintain, or regain patient and family trust.

 Concerns about Discoverability

-Organizations should develop their disclosure policy in conjunction with their state statutes around apology.
+Organizations should develop their disclosure policy in conjunction with their state statutes around an apology.
 In addition, risk managers should also be familiar with their malpractice insurance carrier's position on apology and promises of compensation on behalf of the carrier.
 While it is clear that patients have a right to be informed of adverse events related to their care, challenges continue to surround how the information is delivered, who should deliver it, and how they are trained.